Riton and Jarvis Cocker share video for climate action "banger" 'Let's Stick Around'

 Released last month to coincide with the conclusion of COP26, the song was described by the Pulp frontman as “the world’s first sustainable banger”.

-Today (December 2) the group has shared its official video, which was directed by Tim and Barry.
-It includes footage from the recent Glasgow conference and a characteristically flamboyant performance from Cocker, who was playing in the city with JARV IS… at the time.
+The group has now shared its official video, which was directed by Tim and Barry.
+It includes footage from the recent Glasgow conference as well as a characteristically flamboyant performance from Cocker, who was playing in the city with JARV IS… at the time.

 Between interviews with various demonstrators, we find the Sheffield artist theatrically roaming around an abandoned market as he delivers lyrics about climate action.
 “It’s a sticky situation/ How do we get out of this mess?” he pleads at one point.